Add ISP Support to Your Skill Code

 Handle a refund or cancel request

-You must also be able to handle a user request to refund a purchase and forward the request to the purchase flow.
+You must also be able to handle a customer request to refund a purchase and forward the request to the purchase flow.

-A user might ask for a refund in one of the following ways:
+A customer might ask for a refund in one of the following ways:

 Example: